Cincinnati-Design-LAB/architour/src/content/buildings/symphony-hotel-peter-ehrgott-home.md

 style: Italianate
 architect: James W. McLaughlin
 original_function: Residence
-significance: It was the home of Louis Ehrgott, the director of the May Festival.
 renovation_date: "1996"
 renovation_changes: Hotel & restaurant
 ---

+It was the home of Louis Ehrgott, the director of the May Festival.